What is Azure Active Directory Seamless Single Sign-On?

 - No additional components needed on-premises to make this work.

-- Works with any method of managed authentication - Password Hash Synchronization or Pass-through Authentication.
+- Works with any method of cloud authentication - Password Hash Synchronization or Pass-through Authentication.

 - Can be rolled out to some or all your users using Group Policy.

-- Register non-Windows 10 devices with Azure AD.
-This needs version 2.1 or later of the workplace-join client.
+- Register non-Windows 10 devices with Azure AD without the need for any AD FS infrastructure.
+This capability needs you to use version 2.1 or later of the workplace-join client.

 - Sign-in username can be either the on-premises default username (